THE PHILIPPINES

 Can you live in the Philippinnes for $100 USD

-Western culture, on the other hand, often emphasizes independence and self-reliance, with individuals expected to stand on their own.
-This contrast shapes not only daily life, but also the cost of living — expenses that feel essential in the West don’t always carry the same weight in the Philippines.
+Western culture, on the other hand, often emphasises independence and self-reliance, with individuals expected to stand on their own.
+That difference shapes not only daily life, but also the true cost of living — because many expenses that feel essential to foreign residents don’t carry the same weight in the Philippines.

 Base line budget considerations